NJBLAGA/NathanBlaga_T2A2/README.md

 **Carts/Line_items:**

 The Carts table was spilt into two separate tables; carts and line items.
-The Cart table holds user carts(wish lists) and houses the line items.
+The Cart table holds user carts (wish lists) and houses the line items.
 The Line_items table contain one attribute of quantity which is assigned to the copies of listings placed within one line item.
 It then has foreign keys to the listings and cart id.

 **Conversations/Messages:**

  The Conversation table retains its sender_id and recipient_id yet removed the foreign key to users table, which was added to the messages table.
 When the conversations controller is called to create a new conversation, it assign the current user with the sender_id and the other user with a recipient_id.
 The messages table then holds the actual body of text exchanged each time by the two users, with foreign keys referencing users and conversations table.
-This allows the message model to effectively and efficiently query the database base don those two indexes.
+This allows the message model too effectively and efficiently query the database based on those two indexes.

 ### **Model Relationships**